 All disclosures contained in this pricing supplement regarding the Underlyings, including, without limitation, their make-up, method of calculation, and changes in their components, have been derived from publicly available sources.
-The information reflects the policies of, and is subject to change by each of S&P Dow Jones Indices LLC ("SPDJI"), the sponsor of the SPX, FTSE Russell, the sponsor of the RTY, STOXX Limited ("STOXX"), the sponsor of the SX5E.
-We refer to SPJDI, FTSE Russell and STOXX as the "Underlying Sponsors."
+The information reflects the policies of, and is subject to change by, each of S&P Dow Jones Indices LLC ("SPDJI"), the sponsor of the INDU and the SPX, and FTSE Russell, the sponsor of the RTY.
+We refer to SPDJI and FTSE Russell as the "Underlying Sponsors."
 The Underlying Sponsors, which license the copyright and all other rights to the Underlyings, have no obligation to continue to publish, and may discontinue publication of, the Underlyings.
-The consequences of any Underlying Sponsor discontinuing publication of the applicable Underlying are discussed in "Description of the Notes-Discontinuance of an Index" in the accompanying product supplement.
+The consequences of any Underlying Sponsor discontinuing publication of the applicable Underlying are discussed in "Description of the Notes - Discontinuance of an Index" in the accompanying product supplement.
 None of us, the Guarantor, the calculation agent, or BofAS accepts any responsibility for the calculation, maintenance or publication of any Underlying or any successor index.
 None of us, the Guarantor, BofAS or any of our other affiliates makes any representation to you as to the future performance of the Underlyings.
 You should make your own investigation into the Underlyings.